- Landlords Electrical Installation Condition Reports (EICR)

 VIR’s are quick and usually take around an hour

 Is PAT Testing A Legal Requirement For Landlords Also?

-No PAT testing is not a legal requirement; however, a lot of landlords undertake PAT testing also as extra security for the tenants and their property.
+No PAT testing is not a legal requirement; however, many landlords undertake PAT testing as extra security for the tenants and their property.
 PAT stands for ‘Portable Appliance Testing.’

-Faulty appliances have the potential for accidents to tenants and damage to property PAT testing checks that plug-in portable appliances are safe to use.
-Appliances such as irons, hairdryers, kettles etc. are inspected and tested, ensuring they are not electrocution or fire risk.
+Faulty appliances can potentially damage tenants and damage property PAT testing checks that plug-in portable appliances are safe to use.
+Appliances such as irons, hairdryers, kettles etc., are inspected and tested, ensuring they are not electrocution or fire risk.